prometheus1994/chaseandco-api/README.md

 # Chase&Co.
 API
-A backend RESTful API for Chase&amp;Co. created with Flask.
+A backend RESTful API for Chase&amp;Co. created with Flask, Flask-CORS, and Python3.

 ## Environment
 The environment for the API requires some dependencies you may not want to install globally.